Section 6.1: Board Business Travel Guidelines

 III.
 Acceptance Guidelines

-- The Society will budget to plan for a board member and/or staff member to attend ASSP regional operating committee meetings.
+• Every effort will be made for a board member and/or staff member to attend ASSP regional operating committee (ROC) meetings.
+Attendance may be in person or virtual based on availability and budget.

-- The EC will defer invitations to chapter meetings to regional vice presidents and the vice president, region affairs, unless the meeting event is deemed by the EC to be significant, such as a chapter milestone (e.g., 50-, 75-, 100-year anniversary).
+• The EC will defer invitations to chapter meetings.
+Invitations may be deferred to regional vice presidents, vice president, region affairs, or other ASSP leaders.
+The EC may accept invitations if board support is the most cost effective or the meeting event is deemed by the EC to be significant, such as a chapter milestone (e.g., 50-, 75-, 100-year anniversary) and is within budget.

-- The EC will consider invitations to chapter-sponsored professional development conferences (PDC) or regional PDCs if they are country, state or region wide and exceed a minimum expected attendance of 200 OSH professionals, or if the event is in conjunction with a meeting at which the board representative will already be in attendance.
+• The EC will consider invitations to chapter-sponsored professional development conferences (PDC) or regional PDCs if they are country, state or region wide and exceed a minimum expected attendance of 200 OSH professionals, if the event is in conjunction with a meeting at which the board representative will already be in attendance, or if the EC deems the event critical in advancing the ASSP strategic plan.

-When an invitation falls outside of the scenarios outlined above, the EC will use the following decision path to approve additional travel:
+When an in-person invitation falls outside of an ASSP member community event, the EC will use the following decision path to approve additional travel:

-- Does this speaking engagement align with the ASSP strategic plan and what goals and key performance indicators will it help advance?
+1. Does this speaking engagement align with the ASSP strategic plan and what goals and key performance indicators will it help advance?
+Could acceptance of this invitation be combined with other nearby events to minimize costs and maximize exposure / impact?

 IV.
 Attendance Guidelines

-- The budget for travel for external events (other than to IOSH or CSSE) for the president shall be limited to $48,000.
+• The budget for travel for external events for the president shall be determined each year during the budgeting process.

-- With approval of the EC, the spouse/domestic partner of ASSP’s president and CEO may attend the CSSE and IOSH international conferences, ASSP’s annual conference and the winter Board of Director’s meeting.
-ASSP will reimburse travel expenses of the spouse/domestic partner for attending these events.
+• The spouse/domestic partner of ASSP’s president and CEO may attend ASSP’s annual professional development conference.
+ASSP will budget for and reimburse travel expenses of the President’s and/or CEO’s spouse/domestic partner for attending this event.

-- A board member may travel business class if the total flight segments exceed 6 hours.
+• A board member may travel business class on international travel if a single flight segment exceeds 6 hours.

 V. Board Role at the Event